tomz005/tomz005/README.md

 [1.2]: https://github.com/tomz005/tomz005/blob/master/linkedin-3-16.png
 [1]: https://www.linkedin.com/in/tomsabu005/

-### 💻 Currently Working on :
+### 🌱 Currently Working on :

-- WikiPedia Search 🚀
+- Kotlin App Development 🚀
-- FreeRTOS errands 🚀
+- Cryptography 🚀

+### 🔭 Recently Completed :

+- WikiPedia Search ⚡
+- QPA : Optimized algorith to calculate convergence of EDF in FreeRTOS  ⚡
-- SimpleRA- A laughably-minimalist, integer-only, read-only RDBMS !! 🚀
+- SimpleRA- A laughably-minimalist, integer-only, read-only RDBMS !! ⚡
 <!--
 **tomz005/tomz005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.